4rkal/blog/content/posts/obsidianhugo.md

 ### Hugo
 [Hugo](https://gohugo.io) is an ultra fast static website generator made in golang.
 I have been using hugo for my blog for almost 2 years now.
 I recently switched the theme of my my blog.
 Read more about the change [New Look, new start](https://4rkal.eu.org/posts/newlook?utm_source=internal&utm_campaign=obsidianhugo).

 # Setup
-The following setup gives you the most control over the look and feel of your website without having a very complex setup.
-I believe it is a lot better than [Obsidian Publish](https://obsidian.md/publish) for those reasons.

-In this article I will not be showing how to setup these two technologies but merely how to get them to work together.
+In this article I will not be showing how to setup obsidian or hugo but merely how to get them to work together.

 If you wan't to learn how I setup this whole blog using hugo, cloudflare and render.com read:
 [How I setup this blog for free (domain, hosting, ssl) Complete Guide](https://4rkal.eu.org/posts/thisblog?utm_source=internal&utm_campaign=obsidianhugo)